hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ## General Approach
 This assumes you know how to use the nano editor, if not please google it, if using another editor then cool !

-If one has, say, 8 old USB3 disks with volume labels `DISK1` ... `DISK8` all plugged into the (1 or 2) USB3 hubs,
+If one has, say, 1 to 8 old USB3 disks with volume labels `DISK1` ... `DISK8` all plugged into the (1 or 2) USB3 hubs,
 and each disk has a single root folder containing subfolders of media to be served `ROOTFOLDER1` ... `ROOTFOLDER8`
 ```